Waterloo, Merseyside: Rimrose Valley Wildflower Meadow

-In 2019 a 3 acre wildflower meadow was established instigated by local resident Linda Gaskell with help from Sefton Councillor Michael Roche.
+In 2019, a 3 acre wildflower meadow was established instigated by local resident Linda Gaskell with help from Sefton Councillor Michael Roche.
 The meadow is located within the former athletic track At Chafer's Fields.
 The varieties were selected by Richard Scott of the Eden Project and include Cornflower, sunflower, field marigold, camomile and poppies.
 It is planned to extend the meadow each year along the Valley.

 The Marina

 The Marina is a stretch of fields and protected natural wildlife area near the Marina Lake.
 The area begins adjacent to the Royal Seaforth Dock.
 A path runs through the Marina toward the sand dunes of Crosby Beach, it is the main route taken by foot to get to the beach, beginning at the top of South Road, Waterloo.
 The Marina has a café (Waterloo Place opened in 2015) and the Crosby Lakeside Adventure Centre (opened in early 2010).
-The Crosby Lakeside Adventure Centre offers a bar and bistro, a fitness suite, accommodation and suites for hire.